 English as a Second Language

-It is important to become proficient in English to make your stay in the US a good one.
-You will probably be required to take the Test of English as a Foreign Language (TOEFL) before you will be admitted to a US college or university.
+It is important to become proficient in English to make your stay in the USA a good one.
+You will probably be required to take the Test of English as a Foreign Language (TOEFL) before you will be admitted to a USA college or university.
 The school may also have additional tests for graduate students who are prospective teaching assistants.

 This section provides information about English proficiency testing, intensive English classes, teaching styles, and common English usage errors, among other topics.